-- 1. Abuse Any of the following acts which seriously endanger the physical, mental, or emotional health and safety of a child, including: - a.
-Infliction or attempted infliction, or as a result of inadequate supervision, the allowance or toleration of the infliction or attempted infliction of physical or mental injury upon a child by a parent or by any other person; - b.
-Exploitation or overwork of a child by a parent or by any other person; and - c.
-Involvement of a child in any sexual act with a parent or with any other person, or the aiding or toleration by a parent or the caretaker of the child's sexual involvement with any other person, or the child's involvement in pornographic displays, or any other involvement of a child in sexual activity constituting a crime under the laws of this state.
-(Louisiana Children's Code Article 1003, et seq.). - 2.
-Allegation of noncompliance Accusation that an event has occurred or is occurring that has the potential for causing no more than minimal harm to a beneficiary or beneficiaries (La.
+- Complaint an allegation that an event has occurred or is occurring and has the potential for causing more than minimal harm to a recipient (La.
 R.S.
-40:2009.14); - 3.
-Complaint Allegation that an event has occurred or is occurring and has the potential for causing more than minimal harm to a beneficiary (La.
+40:2009.14) - Minimal harm is an incident that causes no serious temporary or permanent physical or emotional damage and does not materially interfere with the recipient's activities of daily living.
+(La.
 R.S.
+40:2009.14) - Trivial report is an account of an allegation that an incident has occurred to a recipient or recipients that causes no physical or emotional harm and has no potential for causing harm to the recipient or recipients.
+(La.
+R.S.
+40:2009.14) - Allegation of noncompliance is an accusation that an event has occurred or is occurring that has the potential for causing no more than minimal harm to a recipient or recipients.
+(La.
+R.S.
+40:2009.14) - Abuse Any of the following acts which seriously endanger the physical, mental, or emotional health and safety of a child including: - The infliction or attempted infliction, or as a result of inadequate supervision, the allowance or toleration of the infliction or attempted infliction of physical or mental injury upon a child by a parent or by any other person. - The exploitation or overwork of a child by a parent or by any other person. - The involvement of a child in any sexual act with a parent or with any other person, or the aiding or toleration by a parent or the caretaker of the child's sexual involvement with any other person, or the child's involvement in pornographic displays, or any other involvement of a child in sexual activity constituting a crime under the laws of this state.
+(Louisiana Children's Code Article 1003). - Disabled person is a person with a mental, physical, or developmental disability that substantially impairs the person's ability to provide adequately for his/her own care or protection.

-40:2009.14); - 4.
-Disabled person/person with disabilities Person with a mental, physical, or developmental disability that substantially impairs the person's ability to provide adequately for their own care or protection; - 5.
-Incident Any situation involving a beneficiary that is classified in one of the categories listed in this section, or any category of event or occurrence defined by OCDD as a critical event, and has the potential to impact the beneficiary or affect delivery of waiver services;
+• Incident - any situation involving a recipient that is classified in one of the categories listed in this section, or any category of event or occurrence defined by OCDD as a critical event, and has the potential to impact the recipient or affect delivery of waiver services.